 On the evening of August 21, 1888, a scow became unmanageable while entering the harbor and ran its jib boom into the east face of the tower.
 Unruly ships also caused damage to the elevated walk on numerous occasions.
 The owners of the schooner B. F. Bruce and Iron Boat No. 102 had to pay for repairs to the walkway caused by their vessels in July 1890.

 In 1909, the construction of converging breakwaters to protect the harbor at Lorain was completed and temporary lights, exhibited from wooden structures, were established to mark the their outer ends.
-While awaiting funds for a proper lighthouse to mark the harbor entrance, the Lighthouse Service replaced the wooden structures with steel, skeletal towers, topped by acetylene lights, in April 1912.
+While awaiting funds for a proper lighthouse to mark the harbor entrance, the Lighthouse Service replaced the wooden structures in April 1912 with steel, skeletal towers, topped by acetylene lights.

 In 1922, the old wooden tower at the end of the west pier was replaced by a skeletal, steel tower, whose electric light operated on commercial power instead of oil.
 A residence for the keepers and their families was finally provided in 1923, when a double dwelling in Lorain was transferred from the United States Shipping Board to the Lighthouse Service.

 The Coast Guard assumed control of Lorain Lighthouse in 1939, stationing three men from the local unit at the light.
 The coastguardsmen occasionally served as lookouts for both a lifeboat station and the Air Force, and during their spare time in 1959, they painted the lighthouse, a task that took one year to complete, using four-inch brushes and fifty gallons of paint.